kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 <br>

-Also, current `kubevirt-config` can be edited to append "`LiveMigration`" to an existing configuration:
+A current `kubevirt-config` can be edited to append "`LiveMigration`" to an existing configuration:

 ```sh
 kubectl edit configmap kubevirt-config -n kubevirt